 Such stories will more likely be those one disagrees with – those we hate, or that enrage us.
 In other words, events and ideas that stir up strong feelings.
 And before we know what’s what, we’re telling everyone else about it.

 Fake stories and their headlines can easily get more attention than real news.
 When fake news confronts you, think rationally.
-Fake news writers know how to grab your attention.
+Use common sense.
+Fake news writers know how to get your attention.
 And they have no regard for truth or accuracy.